-Ever want to remove a nut or bolt that is rounded off?
-Remove a slot screw that has a badly worn slot?
+Did you ever want to remove a rounded-off nut or bolt?
+Remove a slotted screw that has a badly worn slot?
 Or, remove a Phillips head screw that is rounded out?

-This is how it is done and it probably works 90% of the time or more.
-All of my mechanics had a container of valve grinding compound among their tools.
-It used to come in a metal two-sided tin.
-I recently bought this one and it came in a plastic two-sided container.
+This is how it is done, and it probably works 90% of the time or more.
+All my mechanics had a container of valve grinding compound among their tools.
+It used to come in a two-sided metal tin.
+I recently bought this one, and it came in a two-sided plastic container.
 One side has the coarse grind and the other fine grinding compound.
-The stuff is cheap from your local automotive parts place, or Amazon Prime.
+The stuff is cheap from your local automotive parts place or Amazon Prime.

 I put my watch into the photo to show a perspective.

-A magnetic door catch fell apart and to fix it, I needed to remove two Philips head screws.
-They were old and had been abused, so I dipped just the tip of my screwdriver into the fine side and that worked perfectly to remove the screws.
+A magnetic door catch fell apart; to fix it; I needed to remove two Philips head screws.
+They were old and had been abused, so I dipped just the tip of my screwdriver into the fine side, which worked perfectly to remove the screws.